julienvollering/MIAmaxent/cran-comments.md

     Maxent (3:8, 11:6)"
 * "Maxent" is not a mis-spelling.

+* 1 note under devtools::release() check:
+    "New maintainer:
+    Julien Vollering <julien.vollering@hvl.no>
+    Old maintainer(s):
+    Julien Vollering <julien.vollering@hisf.no>"
+* The email address of the maintainer has changed due institutional reorganization, from <julien.vollering at hisf.no> to <julien.vollering at hvl.no>.
+This change is reflected in the description, and a email was sent from <julien.vollering at hisf.no> to <CRAN at R-project.org> on 14.02.2017 to confirm the change.

 ## Reverse dependencies

 There are currently no reverse dependencies.

-## Maintainer information
-The email address of the maintainer has changed due institutional reorganization, from <julien.vollering at hisf.no> to <julien.vollering at hvl.no>.
-This change is reflected in the description, and a email was sent from <julien.vollering at hisf.no> to <CRAN at R-project.org> on 14.02.2017 to confirm the change.

 ---